pyonir/pyonir/README.md

 ### Configure Virtual Page Routes

-**Virtual routes**
+**Virtual routes `.routes.md`**

-A virtual route can generate a page from aggregated data sources and giving more control on request response.
+A virtual route generates a page from aggregated data sources, giving you greater control over the request and response.
-Virtual routes can be defined within the `contents/pages` directory within a hidden `.routes.md` file. virtual routes can return the following response types:

-- HTML response
-- JSON response
-- WebSocket
-- Sever-Sent Events
-- Static file
+Just add `.routes.md` file in the `contents/pages` directory.

 **JSON response**